 Children have a natural attraction to sand and water and exploring and playing with them.
 We provide children with time to explore these elements on their own as well as in group intentional experiences.
 Children begin to develop math and science skills during their play in water and sand.
 Sand and water play are also an effective method to calm children’s minds and bodies.

 The learning environments are always being updated, changed and rearranged.
 To ensure the children are always engaged in new exciting activities.
+They are adapted to each age and developmental needs.

 We encourage our parents and team to suggest new exciting learning environments.